 - Early legal intervention is critical – particularly if you’ve been questioned by agents, served with a subpoena, or suspect you’re under federal scrutiny.

-- Our firm provides aggressive, experienced federal defense in Fremont, CA and offers immediate case evaluations and no-cost consultations to begin building your defense.
+- Our firm provides aggressive, experienced federal defense in Fremont, CA and is ready to step in now with a free case review and federal courtroom experience.

 Free book